Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

 of all the moduli spaces simultaneously, and we call $\mathbb M(\mJ)$ a \textit{moduli space system} or a \textit{moduli system}.

-The moduli space system $\mathbb M(\mJ)$ admits a system of Kuranishi space structures satisfying a list of \textit{axioms} (see \cite[Condition 21.11]{FOOOKuTwo} or \cite[Theorem 2.16]{FOOODiskTwo} when $P$ is a point).
-Following \cite[Definition 21.9 \& Definition 21.13]{FOOOKuTwo}, the data is called a \textit{$P$-parametrized tree-like K-system} (or simply a \textit{tree-like K-system}) on $\mathbb M(\mJ)$.
+The moduli space system $\mathbb M(\mJ)$ admits a system of Kuranishi space structures satisfying a list of \textit{axioms} (see \cite[Condition 21.6]{FOOOKuranishiVFC}, \cite[Condition 21.11]{FOOOKuranishiVFC} or \cite[Theorem 2.16]{FOOODiskTwo} when $P$ is a point).
+Following \cite[Definition 21.9 \& Definition 21.13]{FOOOKuranishiVFC}, the data is called a \textit{$P$-parametrized tree-like K-system} (or simply a \textit{tree-like K-system}) on $\mathbb M(\mJ)$.
 Note that the letter `K' stands for `Kuranishi'.
-Instead of writing down the whole list of axioms, we just indicate they include the following aspects about the moduli space system:
+Instead of writing down the whole list of axioms, we just indicate they include the following aspects about the moduli space system: (A0) Kuranishi structures; (A1) Evaluation maps; (A2) Orientation; (A3) Compatibilities of boundary decompositions; (A4) Dimension; (A5) Energy and Gromov compactness.